ogra1/orangepi-zero-gadget/README.md

 ### Natively on armhf

-Create an artful (17.10) chroot, install snapcraft and git inside it, clone this tree.
+Create an artful (17.10) chroot, install snapcraft and git inside it, chroot into it and clone this tree.

 To build the gadget snap locally on a native armhf system just run `snapcraft` in the toplevel of the tree.

 ### Cross on x86 systems

-Create an artful (17.10) chroot, install snapcraft and git inside it, clone this tree.
+Create an artful (17.10) chroot, install snapcraft and git inside it, chroot into it and clone this tree.

 Copy the crossbuild-snapcraft.yaml over snapcraft.yaml and run `snapcraft`